Willson Contreras Preview, Player Props: Cardinals vs. Orioles

 Willson Contreras At The Plate

-- Contreras has picked up an RBI in 32.5% of his games this season, with two or more RBI in 12.0% of his games.
-He has also plated three or more runs in seven contests.
+- Contreras has had at least one RBI in 33.1% of his games this year (39 of 118), with two or more RBI 15 times (12.7%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- In 42 of 117 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.